Chatbot Guide

 Chapter 3 How do chatbots work?

 Chatbots work on the basis of quite complicated algorithms set to find the meaning in a chosen sentence and then classify the intention to calculate the most suitable reply.
-The main purpose of the software is to relieve humans from repetitive labour, therefore chatbots are able to operate independently.
+The main purpose of the software is to relieve customer service agents or sales reps from repetitive labour, therefore chatbots are able to operate independently.

 Explain Like I’m 5: How do chatbots work?

-“A chatbot is a robot in the computer with which you can have a conversation.
-People must first teach him what to say and then he can help others in different situations.
+“A chatbot is a robot in the computer which you can have a conversation with.
+People must first teach it what to say and then it can help others in different situations.
 Thanks to this, you can talk to your computer or phone to report a failure, pay for shopping, or unlock the phone.”

 Bartosz Ziółko, PhD, CEO @Techmo